 Banks including JPMorgan Chase & Co.
-(JPM), Credit Suisse Group AG (CSGN) and Barclays Plc (BARC) declined to advise New York-based private- equity firm Cerberus on the sale and also won’t represent a potential buyer, said the people, who asked not to be identified because the process is private.
+(JPM:US), Credit Suisse Group AG (CSGN) and Barclays Plc (BARC) declined to advise New York-based private- equity firm Cerberus on the sale and also won’t represent a potential buyer, said the people, who asked not to be identified because the process is private.
 Many of the banks were concerned about potential damage to their reputations, the people said.
-Cerberus is getting help from Lazard Ltd. (LAZ) on the sale, several of the people said.
+Cerberus is getting help from Lazard Ltd. (LAZ:US) on the sale, several of the people said.

 It’s a rarity on Wall Street for so many banks to eschew an assignment, especially one potentially worth millions of dollars in fees.
 Freedom Group could fetch as much as $1 billion, according to data compiled by Bloomberg.
 With President Barack Obama pushing for tougher firearm-control laws and the debate polarizing the public, most banks are lying low, according to Douglas Elliott, a fellow at the Brookings Institute in Washington, which does research on U.S. public policy.

 “Good investment banks will stay away from transactions where the company or management is not reputable,” said Elliott, a former investment banker.
 “It’s pretty rare that they will stay away because the public doesn’t like the industry.”

 At least one bank willing to work with Cerberus on the sale of Freedom Group is Lazard, said several people familiar with the matter.
 Lazard doesn’t have a mandate or contract to sell the business yet, one of the people said.